St Michael’s Church of England Academy – SEN Information Report

 - The class teacher continually assesses each child and notes areas where they are improving and where further support is needed.
 Children’s progress is tracked from entry at year R to year 6, using a variety of different methods.
 Where appropriate the progress of SEN children is measured in small steps.

-- Those children who are not making expected progress are flagged up in Pupil Progress meetings with the class teacher.
+- Those children who are not making expected progress are flagged up in Pupil Progress meetings.
+These meetings are held every half term and involve Class teacher, Headteacher and Senco.
 During these meetings any difficulties being experienced are discussed along with support that might be provided to help.

-- IEP's are reviewed every term and discussed with the children.
-Targets are adapted if necessary to ensure the child makes progress.
+- PLPs are reviewed every term showing the impact of additional support and discussed with the children.
+Targets are adapted to ensure the child makes progress.

 HOW DOES THE SCHOOL MANAGE MEDICAL CONDITIONS?

 - The school has a policy regarding the administration and management of medicines on the school site.
 Click here to view our policy.

 - Parents need to contact the school office and fill in a form if medication is recommended by Health Professionals to be taken during the school day.

 - On a day to day basis the class TA's generally supervise giving any medicines.

 - We have regular training and updates of conditions and medication affecting individual children so that all staff are able to manage medical issues.